Information for UKRI scholarship holders

 Students may undertake a small amount of other paid work, either in term time or vacation.
 UKRI does not, however, encourage such work especially during the times when students are expected to be engaged fully in research training and thesis preparation.

 The student is expected to remain resident in the UK, and close to the institution at which they are registered, throughout the period of their award.
-The University expects all students, including those funded by UKRI, to attend regularly and to maintain contact with their supervisor and the wider university throughout their degree, in accordance with the Code of Practice.
+The University expects all students, including those funded by UKRI, to attend campus regularly and to maintain contact with their supervisor and the wider university throughout their degree, in accordance with the Code of Practice.
 The student and supervisor should make appropriate arrangements for maintaining regular contact during any extended period of fieldwork away from their institution.

 A fees-only UKRI-funded student will receive tuition fees, and a pro-rata Research Training Support Grant (RTSG) (to support incidental costs of research training, such as travel and conference attendance) and payment of additional allowances as detailed below.